 Inventories are stated at the lower of cost or net realizable value, with cost determined on a first-in, first-out ("FIFO") basis.
 The Company records adjustments to its inventory based on an estimated forecast of the inventory demand, taking into consideration, among others, inventory turnover, inventory quantities on hand, unfilled customer order quantities, forecasted demand, current prices, competitive pricing, and trends and performance of similar products.
 If the estimated net realizable value is determined to be less than the recorded cost of the inventory, the difference is recognized as a loss in the period in which it occurs.
 Once inventory has been written down, it creates a new cost basis for inventory that may not be subsequently written up.
-For the year ended December 31, 2022, there were no write-downs of inventory.
+For the year ended December 31, 2023, the Company recorded a write down of inventory of \$450, which is included in cost of sales.
+For the year ended December 31, 2022, there was no write down of inventory recorded.

-As of December 31, 2022 and 2021, inventories consisted of the following (in thousands):
+As of December 31, 2023 and 2022, inventories consisted of the following (in thousands):

 Years Ended December 31,

-2022 2021
+2023 2022

-Raw materials \$ 12,277 \$ 6,607
+Raw materials \$ 14,313 \$ 12,277

-Finished goods 3,183 2,410
+Finished goods 2,209 3,183

-Inventories \$ 15,460 \$ 9,017
+Inventories \$ 16,522 \$ 15,460